nojb/ppx_match_seq/README.md

 ## `ppx_match_seq`

-We describe here the syntax and the semantics of the parsers of sequences (`'a Seq.t`).
-Parser defined with the syntax `%seq` used here are normal functions of type `'a Seq.t -> ('b * Seq.t) option`, where `'a` is the type of the elements of the sequence and `'b` the type of the result of the parser.
-The parser cases are tested in the order they are defined until one of them applies.
+We describe the syntax and the semantics of the parsers of sequences `'a Seq.t`.
+Parsers defined with this syntax are normal functions of type `'a Seq.t -> ('b * Seq.t) option`, where `'a` is the type of the elements of the sequence and `'b` the type of the result of the parser.
+Parsers are specified by a sequence of cases which are tested in the order they are defined until one of them applies (*backtracking*)..

-Parsers are just syntactic sugar: the PPX transforms parsers specified using the syntax into normal function calls and pattern matchings.
+Parsers are just syntactic sugar: the syntax is transformed into normal function calls and pattern matchings.

 ### Syntax

-The syntax of parsers, when using the `ppx_match_seq` ppx preprocessor, is the following:
+The syntax of parsers is the following:

 ```
           parser ::= "function%seq" parser-cases